 - In a meeting, meeting attendees who have accepted the meeting invitation can see all the information added to that meeting that involve any other attendee in the meeting.

-- In a project, project team members can see the tasks and task status for any other member who is a part of the project.
+- In a Project, Project team members can see the Task and Task status for any other member who is a part of the Project.

 - When initially creating an organization, the organization may be in temporary Implementation Mode, which skips all visibility while admins are building-out their organization.